Mayank-Khurmai/Login-With-Facebook-using-PHP/README.md

 # Login-With-Facebook-using-PHP

-Update the App id from source code then test the code
+Update the App Id from source code then test the code

 Note :-  store.php is for storing details in our own local database